Every April, transplant recipients and volunteers plant a pinwheel garden – each representing a lifesaving organ transplant at Ohio State.

 You can become a buckeye for life by registering your decision as an organ donor at the Ohio BMV website:

-April is Donate Life month, learn more about the Annual Pinwheel GardenEvery April the front plaza of The Ohio State University Wexner Medical Center becomes a beautiful tribute to the power of organ donation.
+April is Donate Life month - Learn more about our annual Pinwheel GardenEvery April the front plaza of The Ohio State University Wexner Medical Center becomes a beautiful tribute to the power of organ donation.
 Transplant recipients and volunteers plant thousands of pinwheels, each representing a lifesaving transplant performed at Ohio State since 1967.

 Pinwheel flag honoring individual donors who gave the “gift of life”As central Ohio’s only adult transplant center, Ohio State’s Wexner Medical Center is committed to raising awareness for organ donation.
 To recognize each individual who gives the extraordinary “gift of life” upon their death at Ohio State’s Wexner Medical Center, our pinwheel flag will be raised on the front plaza of Ohio State's Wexner Medical Center in their honor.